-Are these NYC fire hydrant and parking sign an ambush?
+Is this NYC fire hydrant and parking signs an ambush?

-You gotta check out this fire hydrant and the parking sign that lives next to it.
+Check out this fire hydrant and the parking sign that lives to the right of it in the image below.
 Is it safe to park within 15 feet of this fire hydrant on Tuesdays?
+Or is it a mistake to park here?

 The NYC Fire Hydrant Rule